LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 Block 2 will receive all of Block 1's outputs.
 Because the Link is oriented, Block 1 will however not be aware of Block 2's outputs.

 Crappy provides two types of Link.
-A regular :ref:`Link` carries small dictionaries containing commands, measurements, or other labeled values.
+A regular :ref:`Link <crappy_docs/links:link>` carries small dictionaries containing commands, measurements, or other labeled values.
 It is created with :func:`crappy.link`.
-An :ref:`Image Link` carries an image and its matching metadata between two :class:`~crappy.blocks.vision.VisionBlock` objects, and is created with :func:`crappy.img_link`.
+An :ref:`Image Link <crappy_docs/links:image link>` carries an image and its matching metadata between two :class:`~crappy.blocks.vision.VisionBlock` objects, and is created with :func:`crappy.img_link`.